indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 cd web-app
 ```

-Run the Okta Maven Plugin to Register a new account and configure your Spring application for authentication using Okta:
+Run the [Okta Maven Plugin](https://github.com/oktadeveloper/okta-maven-plugin) to register a new account and configure your Spring application for authentication using Okta:
 ```shell
 ./mvnw com.okta:okta-maven-plugin:spring-boot
 ```
+It will prompt you for the required information and set up a new OIDC application for you.

 Create a `GreetingController`: